calc1f4r/CU-Engage-Backend/Documentation.md

 | Name     | Type   | Required | Description                                                              |
 | -------- | ------ | -------- | ------------------------------------------------------------------------ |
 | `action` | String | Yes      | The action to be taken on the join request, either "approve" or "reject" |

+### Event creation

+## POST api/v1/event/:groupType/:groupId/

+Creates a new event.

+### Parameters

+- `groupType`: The type of the group.
+This can be "club", "society", or "community".
+- `groupId`: The ID of the group.

+### Request Body

+- `title`: The title of the event.
+- `description`: The description of the event.
+- `date`: The date of the event.
+- `location`: The location of the event.
+- `eventTags`: The tags associated with the event.
+- `eventImage`: An image for the event.
+This should be a file.

+### Responses

+- `201 Created`: The event was successfully created.
+The response body contains the created event.
+- `400 Bad Request`: The request was invalid.
+- `500 Internal Server Error`: Event creation failed.

+## PATCH api/v1/event/:eventId/

+Updates an event.

+### Parameters

+- `eventId`: The ID of the event.

+### Request Body

+- `title`: The title of the event.
+- `description`: The description of the event.
+- `date`: The date of the event.
+- `location`: The location of the event.
+- `eventTags`: The tags associated with the event.
+- `eventImage`: An image for the event.
+This should be a file.

+### Responses

+- `201 Created`: The event was successfully updated.
+The response body contains the updated event.
+- `400 Bad Request`: The request was invalid.
+- `500 Internal Server Error`: Event updation failed.

+## GET api/v1/event/:groupType/:groupId/

+Gets all events for a group.

+### Parameters

+- `groupType`: The type of the group.
+This can be "club", "society", or "community".
+- `groupId`: The ID of the group.

+### Responses

+- `200 OK`: The request was successful.
+The response body contains the events.
+- `500 Internal Server Error`: Failed to fetch events.